kjhealy/kieranhealy.hugo/content/blog/blueberries/index.markdown

 {{% figure src="blueberry-3.png" alt="" caption="3.
 The collegial chat and a final effort at rebuttal." %}}

 In fairness to GPT5, in my career I have indeed encountered PhDs with this level of commitment to their particular blueberry.
+And many have also had that blithe confidence --- the use of "Ah", the "Let's slow it down" (to your two-B level), the "Exactly" (Now you see my genius), the confidently colloquial "Yep" and "Nope" ... actually I retract my earlier skepticism; the lad has the makings of a fine philosopher.